India-South Sudan Relation

 Indian peacekeepers in South Sudan

-23. The United Nations Mission in South Sudan (UNMISS) was established based on a UNSC resolution in 2011.
-India has provided a contingent of over 2,300 defense personnel for the peacekeeping operations in South Sudan out of the total strength of around 17000.
-Lt Gen Mohan Subramanian from Indian Army is the Force Commander of UNMISS since August, 2022.
+The United Nations Mission in South Sudan (UNMISS) : The United Nations Mission in South Sudan (UNMISS) was established based on a UNSC resolution in 2011.
+India has provided a contingent of over 2,300 defense personnel for the peacekeeping operations in South Sudan out of the total strength of around 17,000.
+Lt Gen Mohan Subramanian from Indian Army was the Force Commander of UNMISS from August 2022 to March 2026.
 His predecessor Lt.
 Gen. S.S.
-Tinaikar was too an Indian Army officer.
+Tinaikar too was an Indian Army officer.
 Indian peace keepers are deployed in Juba, Bore (Jonglei State) and Malakal (Upper Nile State) Regions.
-In addition, a police component (UNPOL) of around 26 Indian Police Officers is attached with UNMISS in the country.
+The India Peacekeepers are also engaged in training of youth in various fields including repair of computers, diesel gen-sets, etc. In addition, a police component (UNPOL) of 26 Indian Police Officers is attached with UNMISS in the country.
 Apart from the peacekeeping operations, the Indian contingents have also been involved in community welfare activities viz. conducting veterinary camps to help the local community in taking care of their large cattle population in Bor and Malakal.
-The India peace keepers are also engaged in training of youth in various fields including repair of computers, diesel gen-sets, etc. To empower women of South Sudan, the peacekeepers have taught them methods of growing vegetables and pulses, and also how to milk cattle in clean, hygienic ways.

-26. UNIFFA is a United Nations peacekeeping force in Abyei, an oil rich border area which is contested between Sudan and South Sudan.
+The United Nations Interim Security Force for Abyei (UNISFA): UNISFA is a United Nations peacekeeping force in Abyei, an oil rich border area which is contested between Sudan and South Sudan.
 The area is being administered jointly by the two countries at present.
 UNISFA was established through UNSC Resolution in 2011.
-The Resolution made provision for the deployment of 4,200 Ethiopian troops to provide security and protect civilians under imminent threat of violence in the disputed border region.
+The Resolution made provision for the deployment of 4,200 Ethiopian troops to provide security and protect the civilians.
 From January 2022, it has become a multinational force of 3,250 military personnel, 640 police personnel and an appropriate civilian support.
-An Indian contingent of around 570 soldiers is deployed in UNISFA.
+An Indian contingent of around 570 soldiers is also deployed in UNISFA.

 Indian Community

-28. There is an Indian Association of South Sudan (IASS) in Juba, which, among other activities, organizes cultural functions and charitable activities, periodic free medical and blood donation camps on certain important occasions such as India national days.
-Shri Sanjaykumar Shivabhai Patel, Managing Director of JIT Supermarket chain in Juba, was conferred Pravasi Bhartiya Samman Award on 10 January 2023 at the PBD Convention at Indore for business and community services.
+There is an Indian Association of South Sudan (IASS) in Juba, which, among other activities, organizes cultural functions and charitable activities, periodic free medical and blood donation camps on certain important occasions such as India national days.
+Shri Sanjay Kumar Shivabhai Patel, Managing Director of JIT Supermarket chain in Juba, was conferred Pravasi Bhartiya Samman Award on 10 January 2023 at the PBD Convention at Indore for business and community services.

 Go to Navigation